James Carlton (athlete): Senior athletic career

 At the end of 1927 and just out of school, Carlton ran as the New South Wales representative at an Australasian Games in Wellington and won the 100yd and 200yds events.
 He joined the Botany Harriers Athletics Club in Sydney and then won three successive national championship sprint doubles (100 yds and 200 yds) in 1928, 1930 and 1932 when the championships were only held every two years.
 He competed at the 1928 Olympics in Amsterdam but was run out in the quarter-finals, his form affected by illness (quinsy).
 Though selected for the 1930 British Empire Games, Carlton did not run.

 In 1931 Carlton equalled Eddie Tolan's world record for 100 yards of 9.4s but the record was disallowed as the time had only been taken on two stop watches.
 His 9.6 national record, set in 1930, stood for twenty-three years.

 His 20.6s run to win the 220 yards national championship at the Sydney Cricket Ground in 1932 created a sensation, smashing the world record (then 21.0s), and was controversially judged as wind assisted.
 The judge reportedly used a piece of wood to ascertain the wind speed and his decision was disputed by observers present at the time.
 The Carlton's time was surpassed only after the Second World War.

 Priesthood

 In 1932 Carlton retired from athletics and entered the Missionaries of the Sacred Heart seminary in order to become a priest; a move that meant he could not compete at the 1932 Olympics.

 Marriage

 Carlton left the Sacred Heart Monastery and the priesthood in 1945.
 He married Enid Alison Symington, of Chatswood, a stenographer, at Chatswood on 10 April 1945.
-They had two children: Mike (1946-), the well-known Sydney radio broadcaster, and Peter (1950-), who became a human resource manager.
+They had two children: Mike (born 1946), the well-known Sydney radio broadcaster, and Peter (born 1950), who became a human resource manager.